thomasthorsen/vscode-procapy/README.md

  * "round(4.51)"
    * Decimal: "5"

+## Acknowledgements

+Icon designed by Freepik from Flaticon

 ## Known Issues

  * Just calls "python" (TODO: find a suitable python or make it possible to select)